-- (1) Have reviewed the entire contents of this student handbook. - (2) Agree to abide by the Acceptable Use Policy for Internet/email network. - (3) Device annual usage fee is non-refundable and fees will be assessed for damages. - (4) Will allow my student to be transported by bus within district.
+- (1) Have reviewed the entire contents of this student handbook. - (2) Agree to abide by the Acceptable Use Policy for Internet/email network. - (3) Understand device annual usage fee is non-refundable, and fees will be assessed for damages. - (4) Will allow my student to be transported by bus within district.

-Print Student Name Student Signature
+Print Student Name______Student Signature